liblaber/typescript-sdk-template/README.md

 ## Prerequisites
 The user will need the following:

-- An account with npmjs registry with an automation access token that can bypass two-factor authentication (2FA) when publishing an npm package
+- An account with npmjs Registry with an automation access token that can bypass two-factor authentication (2FA) when publishing an npm package

 ## Contents
 This repository contains the following: